chriskrycho/v5.chriskrycho.com/site/library/Eccentric Existence/Gods self-commitment to creatures.md

     - Eccentric Existence

 summary: >
-    What God creates in affectionate and just attention, God values.
-What God values, God is self-committed to sustain and nurture.
+    David H. Kelsey: “What God creates in affectionate and just attention, God values.
+What God values, God is self-committed to sustain and nurture.”

 ---